Stern-MA/RCatchER_CSD/ExampleExecutableCode/README.md

-# Example seizure with csd recording (processing and analysis)
+# Example seizure with CSD recording (processing and analysis)
 Repository for code and data needed to process and analyze a representative recording of a seizure with post-ictal CSD.

 Code was run on a 2019 MacBook Pro (iOS 13) and MATLAB 2020b